falcosecurity/falco-website/content/en/blog/gitops-your-falco-rules/index.md

 Does it mean we need a container runtime to use it?
 Not at all.

-OCI artifacts for Falco are created using the `falcoctl` tool.
-This tool takes either a plain rules file or a set of them, inside a compressed file, and will, in a single step, create the OCI artifact and upload it to a OCI-complaint container registry.
+OCI artifacts for Falco are created using the [falcoctl](https://github.com/falcosecurity/falcoctl) tool.
+This tool takes either a plain rules file or a set of them, inside a compressed file, and will, in a single step, create the OCI artifact and upload it to an OCI-complaint container registry.

 In the node, where the `falco` daemon runs, `falcoctl` will retrieve that same OCI artifact, extract its content, and place it on the right place so `falco` can detect the latest threats.